cloud441/NLPSentimentDetection/README.md

 # If you are on Linux distro:
 jupyter notebook & # the '&' run the command in background to let you use the console.
 ```

+## -- Architecture of code --

+* The 'doc/' directory contains the final benchmark report.

+* The 'NaiveBayes/' directory contains notebook of the naive bayes model.

+* The 'LogisticRegression/' directory contains notebook of the logistic regression model.

+* The 'FasText/' directory contains notebook of models from FastText Text Classification module.

 ## -- Final results of benchmark --